-The program objective for 2016 was to advance the property to an initial mineral resource estimate in 2017, incorporating new and historical drill hole data over a broad area.
-The initial 2017 exploration program and budget at Goldstrike is \$5.98 million.
-The 2017 reverse circulation ("RC") drilling program began on February 1, 2017 and is set to continue through to November, for a total of 42,500m.
-Areas of focus are located to the north and west of the Main Zone, and include the Peg Leg Graben zone, over an area one km-long, and up to 250 m wide, and the 4 km2 Dip Slope zone, host to several historical pits.
-Subject to timely receipt of a Plan of Operations ("PoO"), additional target areas throughout the property will be investigated in 2017.
+The initial 2017 exploration program and budget at Goldstrike is \$5.99 million.
+The 2017 reverse circulation ("RC") drilling program began on February 1, 2017 and will continue through to November.
+As of the date of this MD&A a total of 6,086 m in 37 holes have been drilled out of a total planned 42,500 m.
+Areas of focus are located on the north and west sides of the emerging, larger Main Zone, and include the Peg Leg, Warrior, Aggie and Dip Slope targets.
+There are 7 historical mined pits within this initial 4 km2 area.
+Subject to timely receipt of a Plan of Operations ("PoO"), additional target areas throughout the property will be drill tested in 2017.